Illustration of a man doing a single-legged bodyweight pistol squat.

 Min-Maxing the Push-Up for Muscle Mass

-When doing push-ups for muscle growth, we want to put our hands slightly wider than your shoulders (to ensure good chest activation), with our fingers facing roughly forwards, and with our elbows tucked to around 45 degrees.
+When doing push-ups for muscle growth, we want to put our hands slightly wider than our shoulders (to ensure good chest activation), with our fingers facing roughly forwards, and with our elbows tucked to around 45 degrees.
 There’s some flexibility here.
-You can go a little closer or wider, angle your hands a few degrees—no problem.
+You can go a little closer or wider, and angle your hands a few degrees—no problem.
 But the idea is to mimic the position of a standard-grip bench press, like so:

 Illustration showing hand positioning and width during the push-up.